guruc267/pulse_module_extractor/README.md

 - Deduplicates overlapping or noisy module names Excludes headings that are marketing
 - or navigation-specific
 - Groups semantically similar modules together

+## Limitations

+For large enterprise documentation sites, some navigation-heavy headings may still appear, but the system prioritizes high recall, as required by the assignment.

+This tradeoff ensures important product capabilities are not missed.

 # OUTPUT IMAGES
 <img width="1200" height="650" alt="Screenshot (172)" src="https://github.com/user-attachments/assets/5bf85f7d-a2e6-426a-826b-3f1da8855db9" />